AppiumTestDistribution/AppiumTestDistribution/README.md

 * Provide the absolute path of the apk file.
 * APPIUM_JS_PATH should be the location of the appium.js in yout location machine
 * RUNNER option can be parallel/distribute(Parallel will run the all the tests across device- which helps to get the device coverage/ Distribute will distribute all the tests across devices)
+* APP_TYPE should be set to "native" to run native/hybrid tests and "web" to run webtests in chrome.

 <h3>Reports</h3>